 Former Indian Prime Minister Indira Gandhi opened her Congress party conference on Thursday (13 September) with a strong attack on the former Janata government, accusing it of incompetence, corruption and indifference to national problems.

-Former Indian Prime Minister Indira Gandhi opened her Congress party conference on Thursday (13 September) with a strong attack on the former Janata government, accusing it of incompetence, corruption and indifference to national problems.
+Background: Former Indian Prime Minister Indira Gandhi opened her Congress party conference on Thursday (13 September) with a strong attack on the former Janata government, accusing it of incompetence, corruption and indifference to national problems.
 Her speech was delivered at a time when opinion polls for the forthcoming mid-term general elections show her in the lead.
 Meanwhile, the Chief Election Commissioner, Mr. E.L.
 Shakdher was discussing the elections with representatives of all major political parties.

 SYNOPSIS: The meeting at the election commission was attended by politicians o all parties.
 Their aim was to lay the groundwork for India's mid-term elections.
 Delegates discussed the question of financing the election campaign and agreed on a code of conduct during the election period.